• Skip to Content

 AUTO 127 Ignition Systems 2 Units

-This course covers the theory, diagnosis and repair of modern automotive DI and EI ignition systems.
-Topics include ignition system function, combustion requirements, primary system triggering, switching components and operation.
-Topics included are secondary ignition components and operation, ignition timing devices, electronic spark timing function and strategy, as well as distributorless ignition systems i.e. Waste Spark and Coil-on-plug.
-System testing methods, fault isolation techniques, DSO, GDMM, Oscilloscope testing, waveform interpretation, as well as maintenance/driveability fault corrections are also included.
+This course covers the theory, diagnosis, and repair of modern automotive ignition systems.
+Topics include ignition system function, combustion requirements, primary system triggering, switching components and operation, secondary ignition components, ignition timing devices, electronic spark timing function and strategy, waste spark systems, and coil-on-plug systems.
+The course also includes testing methods, fault isolation techniques, oscilloscope testing, waveform interpretation, as well as maintenance and drivability.

 Lecture Hours: 1 Lab Hours: 3 Repeatable: No Grading: L